• Skip to main content

 PRONOUNS: SHE / HER / HERS

-• I’m into reading, seeing live music, travelling, gaming, plants!
+- I’m into reading, seeing live music, travelling, gaming, drinking tea, caring for my plants.

-• When I’m not at work you’ll find me all over!
-I might be hanging with friends, learning Spanish, at a gig, cooking up a storm in the kitchen, walking my dog or playing some games!
+- When I’m not at work you’ll find me all over!
+I might be hanging with friends, at a gig, cooking up a storm in the kitchen, studying, walking my dog or playing some games!

 Madi has been a youth worker for three years, with experience in out of home care, youth mental health, homelessness and supporting local government programs.
 Madi loves planning and delivering programs and events where young people can make new connections, learn new skills and have fun.
 Madi is currently in her final year of her Bachelor of Youth Work and Youth Studies and is keen to finish up and say goodbye to student life!